seiszhang/ucerf3-etas-results/2020_04_08-ComCatM4p87_ci39126079_4p7DaysAfter_PointSources_kCOV1p5/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/05/02 06:33:19 UTC, 23.5 days after the simulation start time and 4 weeks after the mainshock.
+Last updated at 2020/05/03 08:41:35 UTC, 24.6 days after the simulation start time and 1 month after the mainshock.

-Total matching ComCat events found: 637
+Total matching ComCat events found: 650

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*